-The need to issue a final warning will be determined by the school administration.
+The school administration will determine the need to issue a final warning.
 When issued, the warning will be conducted in the following manner:

 - 1. The administrator/designee will conduct a meeting with the student and the student's parent/guardian, along with one other staff member as a witness.
-At the meeting, the reason(s) for the warning will be enumerated.
-The student will be given the opportunity to respond, either verbally or in writing. - 2.
-The administrator/designee will review with the student the written warning, which states the student understands: - a. this is his final warning from ECCS - b. any further infraction, no matter how minor, will be considered a violation of the warning and of the Code of Conduct - c. that the immediate consequence for any infraction will be an immediate suspension and the student will be required to attend the next Board of Trustees meeting, where the student will be required to attend for a Disciplinary Review Hearing - d. that at the meeting the school will recommend the student be expelled from the school. - 3.
-The student and parent/guardian will be asked to sign the warning as an indication that the warning was issued.
-Should either individual refuse to sign the document, it will be noted as such, in the presence of the staff witness.
-The student will be informed that the warning will remain in effect and will be enforced even if the signatures of the student or the parent/guardian are missing.
+The reason(s) for the warning will be enumerated at the meeting.
+The student will be allowed to respond verbally or in writing. - 2.
+The administrator/designee will review with the student the written warning, which states the student understands: - a.
+This is his final warning from ECCS - b.
+No matter how minor, any further infraction will be considered a violation of the warning and the Code of Conduct. - c.
+That the immediate consequence for any infraction will be an immediate suspension, and the student will be required to attend the next Board of Trustees meeting, where the student will be required to participate in a Disciplinary Review Hearing - d.
+At the meeting, the school will recommend the student be expelled from the school. - 3.
+The student and parent/guardian will sign the warning to indicate that the notice was issued.
+Should either individual refuse to sign the document, it will be noted as such in the presence of the staff witness.
+The student will be informed that the warning will remain in effect and be enforced even if the student's signatures or the parent/guardian are missing.

-Once the warning has been issued, school administration will monitor the student's behavior closely.
-Should the decision be made to act on the warning (due to continued violations of the Code of Conduct), school administration will follow the procedure as described above, following all established guidelines for the suspension/recommendation for expulsion.
+Once the warning has been issued, the school administration will monitor the student's behavior.
+Should the decision be made to act on the warning (due to continued violations of the Code of Conduct), the school administration will follow the procedure described above, following all established guidelines for the suspension/recommendation for expulsion.